joshbruce/fourth-earth-raw/public/additions/content.md

 NPC A attacks character B. The calculated difficulty to hit character B is 5.
 NPC A must reduce it to 2 because they can.
 The opposing difficulty level is 5, which player A reduces to 3 and rolls.

 NPC A attacks again.
 Difficulty to hit is still 5.
 NPC A can’t reduce it.
 The opposing difficulty is 2, which player A reduces to 0, avoiding the attack.

+### Assist

+Cooperation entails multiple players and characters working together toward a common goal.

+Guidelines:

+1. There should be risk or cost to all players and characters.
+2. Assisting actions should be lower difficulty and take less game-time than the action of the character getting assistance; assisting actions are not turns.
+3. Assisting characters should come as they are and go as they were; no proficiency point gains, for example.
+4. Assisting characters cannot be subdued.
+5. Should not be used during mundane interactions or scenes; just let characters help each other without concern of failure or cost.

+Consider:

+Character A wants to shoot NPC A who is a physical difficulty 3.
+Character A is out of physical battery points and is also out of bullets for a firearm they’re holding.
+Character B is carrying a full speed loader, which means the firearm can be loaded almost instantly.
+Character C has a full physical battery.

+The player(s) decide the characters are going to do the following assists to character A:

+1. Character B is going to toss the speed loader to Character A at a physical difficulty 2.
+2. Character C is going to put their hand on the shoulder of character A and transfer 3 physical battery points to them to guarantee a hit.

+Player B rolls for the toss and succeeds, character B tosses the full speed loader to character A who catches it.
+While character A is loading the firearm, with speed, character B puts their hand on the shoulder of character A - and calmly says, “You got this.”
+Player C reduces the physical battery of character C by 3 points while player A increase the physical battery for character A 3 points; player A reduces the difficulty to 0.
+Character A takes a breath, raises the firearm, aims, and fires.

+The shot hits.
+NPC A falls to the ground, dead.

+That was character A’s turn; characters B and C still have their turns.
+Character A gained 1 proficiency point for ranged tool use and the firearm specifically.
+Characters B and C do not gain anything.

 ## Ranks